MicrosoftDocs/learn/learn-pr/azure/deploy-vms-from-vhd-templates/includes/3-generalize-a-server-and-create-an-image-of-a-vm.md

 If you're building a Windows image, you use the **sysprep** utility to prepare a virtual machine for generalization.
 Sysprep removes server-specific information from the image, such as the hostname, user sign-in information, and logs.
 Sysprep also removes any machine-specific identifiers used internally by Windows.

 > [!IMPORTANT]
 > Running **sysprep** is a destructive process, and you cannot easily reverse its effects.
-Backup your virtual machine first.
+Back up your virtual machine first.

 To generalize a Windows VM, follow these steps: